 |States receive a 6.2 percentage point increase in their regular federal matching rate (FMAP) if they meet the following conditions:

-For other provisions: last day of calendar quarter in which § 319 PHE ends
+For other provisions: December 31, 2023 to continue to be eligible for enhanced federal matching funds.
+Previously, these provisions were set to expire on the last day of the calendar quarter in which the § 319 PHE ended.

 |Among the major changes to Medicare coverage of telehealth during the PHE: